rorosaurus/roryhay.es/_posts/2024-06-29-esp32-c3-super-mini-flaw.md

 On AliExpress, I'd recommend **ordering a single board first** to confirm what you receive before a bulk order.
 In future orders, **stick with a seller you've had good results with** - don't be tempted by a new store that saves you a few pennies.

 Of course, there's no guarantee that what you order next time is identical. **Make sure your order has the "AliExpress Choice Commitment"**, where AliExpress will step in to help you resolve refund/returns if needed.

+If you find a listing that uses this broken design, please leave a review and message the seller directly!
+You can link them to this post if you'd like.
+I've contacted the seller of my broken boards and the customer service rep told me they'd pass this information on to the engineering team. 🤞 Hopefully we can reduce the chance of people buying these boards accidentally!

 ## You can't trust the listing photos
 [Here's the listing where I got broken boards.](https://www.aliexpress.us/item/3256806148201179.html) Notice that the listing uses pictures from the original, working board design!
 What arrives isn't necessarily what is pictured!